Total pageviews

 Handprint of the ancestors

-The HAND PRINT depicted in the interior of the womens' ring symbolizes the handprint of the ancestors, their silent, eternal presence speaking through the sacred images (petroglyphs, paintings on stone) that can be found scattered on steep cliff walls surrounding gichigamiin (the Great Lakes).
-The design, which represents the ancestors' spiritual legacy and cultural heritage handed over in countless songs, creation stories, oral histories, ceremonies, and migration records, is a graphic reawakening and remembrance of mino-bimaadiziwin, to honor the principle of mutual obligations between humans and all life forms.
+The HAND PRINT inside the ring on the left represents the ancestors' handprint, symbolizing their silent, eternal presence conveyed through sacred images (petroglyphs, paintings on stone) found on steep cliff walls around gichigamiin (the Great Lakes).
+This design embodies the spiritual legacy and cultural heritage of the ancestors, passed down through numerous songs, creation stories, oral histories, ceremonies, and migration records.
+It serves as a graphic reminder and reawakening of mino-bimaadiziwin, honoring the principle of mutual obligations between humans and all life forms.

 _______________________________________________________________________________